samsydco/HBN/README.md

 Python version 3.6.6
 conda version 4.8.5
-All code was run within a conda envirnoment specified in: environment.yml
+All code was run within a conda envirnoment specified in: environment.yml T1 scans were manually checked using FSL 5.0.11's fsleyes (see 2_RA_rating.py for details)

 You will also need to run:
 pip install awscli --upgrade --user (This installs aws command line tools for your user)